ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/03-Depth.md

 ## Testing

-Lets see if our new configuration works as expected.

-Lets quickly test our new validation rule **Banana Cake Pop**.
+Let's see if our new configuration works as expected and test our new validation rule with **Banana Cake Pop**.

 Open http://localhost:5000/graphql and create a new tab.

 ![Banana Cake Pop - New Tab](../images/example8a-bcp1.png)

-Next copy the above query into the operation tab and execute the query.
+Next, copy the above request into the operation tab and execute it.

-The query will execute just fine since we explicitly defined the depth to match our query.
+The request will execute just fine since we explicitly defined the execution depth to match our request.

-Now lets try to create q query that fails.
-Copy the below query and execute it.
+Now let's try to create a request that fails.
+For this, copy the below request and execute it.

 ```graphql
 query GetChartData{